zitsurias/-MikuMikuBeam/README.md

 Once the server is up and running, you can interact with it via the frontend:

 1. **Start Attack**:
-   - Set up the attack parameters: target URL, attack method (HTTP, etc.), packet size, duration, and delay.
+   - Set up the attack parameters: target URL, attack method (HTTP Flood, Slowloris, TCP, etc...), packet size, duration, and delay.
    - Press "Start Attack" to initiate the stress test.

 2. **Stop Attack**: